 AC solar modules

-More recently Enphase has taken to developing AC modules again and teamed up with two world leading solar panel manufacturers LG Energy and Jinko Solar.
-The new 7th generation IQ series from Enphase have being specifically designed for integration into AC modules and will be available in 2018.
+In mid 2018 Enphase purchased Sunpower’s micro-inverter business and has taken to developing AC modules again.
+The new 7th generation IQ series from Enphase have being specifically designed for integration into AC modules and will be available in 2019.

 Disadvantages and what to avoid

 Micro Inverters and batteries

-There are many advantages to using micro inverters and AC modules in particular when individual panel level monitoring is required, however you should only use the best quality units.
-For smaller systems up to 4kW micro Inverters only have a slightly higher upfront cost compared to string inverter systems but this can be increase considerably for larger systems.
-If you are on a very tight budget and have large open roof area's with no shading issues then a good quality string inverter is going to be more economical.
-Also if you prefer a DC coupled battery system or you are installing off-grid then micro inverters are not really suitable.
+There are many advantages to using Enphase micro inverters and AC modules in particular when individual panel level monitoring is required.
+For smaller systems up to 6kW micro Inverters only have a slightly higher upfront cost compared to string inverter systems, but this can be increase considerably for larger systems.
+For those on a tight budget and have large open roof area's with no shading issues, then a good quality string inverter is going to be far more economical.
+Also if you prefer a DC coupled battery system or you are installing off-grid then micro inverters are not suitable.

-If you are looking for a quality, safe and high performing system with great monitoring, then high quality micro inverters from Enphase or Sunpower AC modules should be considered.
-If your roof has multiple aspects or shading issues micros will also offer many advantages.
-For commercial systems with many roof pitches, obstacles or where monitoring performance is required micros can offer a greater payback over the life of the system.
+If you are looking for a quality, safe, high performance system with great monitoring, then the quality micro inverters from Enphase micros are easily one of the best options.
+For roofs with multiple aspects or shading issues, micros are the perfect choice, especially if each roof section is limited to a small number of panels.
+For commercial systems with many roof pitches, obstacles or where performance monitoring is required, micros will offer many advantages and can offer a greater payback over the life of the system.

 If you are also in the market for a large battery system for load shifting or back-up power supply then micros will limit the battery options you can use.
-Also many of the AC battery options cannot work during a blackout so you will have to weigh up whether a back-up power supply is critical or just a convenience.
+Many AC battery systems cannot work during a blackout so you will have to weigh up whether a back-up power supply is critical or just a convenience.